Punting, Bus & Bike Tours

 And if you prefer to see Cambridge from an elevated standpoint, then the top deck of an Open Top Bus Tour is the perfect place for you to relax and enjoy the sights of the city in comfort.

-For more information on Punt, Bus and Bike Tours please contact the Tourist Information Centre, where our knowledgable staff will will be available to offer help and advice on your favoured method of seeing the Cambridge sighs.
+For more information on Punt, Bus and Bike Tours please contact the Visitor Information Centre, where our knowledgable staff will will be available to offer help and advice on your favoured method of seeing the Cambridge sighs.